asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 *Figure 23: Add keys for the action press / hold / toggle keys*

 **Write Word**
-The *Write word* action allows typing a particular text/phrase whenever a user activity occurs (for example: write “Hello” whenever you move the FlipPad stick up).
+The *Write word* action allows typing a particular text/phrase whenever a user activity occurs (for example: write “Hello” whenever you tap the pad).
 Selecting this action displays a blank text box under the drop-down menu where the text can be entered, as shown below:

 <p align="left" width="100%">
     <img width="80%" src="./Bilder/fpk10-en.png">